leobudima/elogii-blog/content/how-to-offer-free-delivery-to-your-customers.md

 However, the chance to promote a free delivery offer can significantly raise traffic to your store.
 And with more traffic, the short-term gains more than make up for the risks of charging shoppers for delivery without their knowledge.

-### 10. Free delivery on returns.
+#### 10. Free delivery on returns.

 Finally, you might not want to consider adding free shipping only on returns.
 Even though there is a fine balance between [**reverse logistics and eCommerce returns**](https://elogii.com/blog/reverse-logistics-and-ecommerce-returns/), many apparel stores, for example, use free returns to entice customers to buy more products.

-Customers would go online, pick five items, purchase them, and after they have tried them out use free delivery for clothes to return the items that they don’t want.
+Customers would go online, pick five items, purchase them, and after trying them out, use free delivery to return the clothes that they don’t want.

 Free returns raise the lifetime value of your customers, as well.
 In fact, [**96% of online shoppers**](https://see.narvar.com/rs/249-TEC-877/images/Consumer-Report-Returns-2018-4.3.pdf) say that a good return policy motivates them to do business again.
 That’s why [**77% of all returns**](http://plusinfo.shopify.com/guide-to-holiday-returns?itcat=plusblog&itterm=ecommerce-returns) come from repeat customers.